 Section I: Introduction A. Course Contributors B. About This Course C. Learning Objectives Section II: Substance Issues at Work A. Substance Problems are Bad for Business B. At-Risk Individuals and Industries C. Illicit Drug Use and Work D. The Cost of Drug Use E. Casual Use is a Problem F. Managers also to Blame G. “I Don’t Have a Problem” H. What are Substance Issues?
 I. What Is a Substance Use Disorder?
 J. Identifying Substance Use Disorders K. What Is Drug Addiction?
 L. Is Addiction a Disease?
 M. Co-Occurring Disorders N. Barriers to Early Intervention O. Enabling: The “Bystander Syndrome” Section III: Dealing with an Employee with Substance Issues A. Assisting an Employee with Substance Issues B. Observation- Know the Indicators of Impairment C. Workplace Performance Indicators D. Documentation E. Record What You Observe F. How and What to Document G. Let’s Practice H. Assistance and Corrective Action Plans I. Fitness for Work J. Know Your Organization’s Policies K. What Can Your Organization Do?
 L. Substance Use Disorder Programs M. Program Standards N. Training Supervisors O. Employee Assistance Programs P. Drug Testing Q. To Test or Not to Test?
 R. Prevention Works S. Returning to Work T. Let’s Practice U. Legal Aspects of Substance Use in the Workplace V. Meet Ricardo Section IV: Conclusion A. Summary B. References

-Mr. Winter received his MBA from the University of Richmond and his BA in Psychology from the University of Virginia.
-He is certified as a Senior Professional in Human Resources by the HR Certification Institute and the Society for Human Resource Management.
-Mr. Winter has more than 30 years of experience as a human resources practitioner, and has served as an HR executive in a variety of business settings, including service and manufacturing companies in both domestic and international settings.
-He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, and coaching and training.
-Disclosure: David A. Winter has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Mr. Winter received an MBA from the University of Richmond and a BA in Psychology from the University of Virginia.
+He is certified as a Senior Professional in Human Resources by the Human Resources Certification Institute and as a Senior Certified Professional by the Society for Human Resource Management.
+Mr. Winter has served as an HR executive in a variety of business settings and has more than 30 years of experience as a human resources practitioner.
+He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, coaching, and training.
+Disclosure: David A. Winter, MBA, SPHR, SHRM-SP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.